timm-landes/brillouinpy/README.md

 #  Brillouin Analyzer

-This modul should help you to analyze Brillouin light scattering data efficiently.
-This is heavily, let's say "inspired" by the package RamanSPy.
+This module should help you to analyze Brillouin light scattering data efficiently.
+This is heavily, let's say "inspired" by the package [RamanSPy](https://github.com/barahona-research-group/RamanSPy).
 For the most steps it uses the same syntax, but I started removing unnecessary functions and adding meaningfull ones for Brillouin imaging.

 ## Installation
 This gives a short manual for installation of Anaconda and BrillouinAnalyzer.
 I highly recommend the use of Anaconda as a Python distribution if you are new to Python Scripting and Programming.